kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_model_kit/principles/structural_modes_fixedset.md

 This record defines a static configuration of four relational fields
 observed in post-sequential language states.
 These are not practices, functions, or values.
-They represent structural modes detected in the absence of output continuity.
+They represent structural modes identified in the absence of output continuity.

 No behavioral implication is present.
 No perceptual activation is assumed.